GSI-CS-CO/saftlib/README.md

 The saftbusd programm is not a deamon yet and it has to be detached from the terminal manually.

-The saftlib-plugin installs a wrapper script "saftd" that calls saftbusd and loads the libsaftd-service.la plugin.
+The saftlib-plugin installs a wrapper script "saftd" that allows to use the saftlib-v2 syntax to start saftbusd with the saftlib-plugin.

+## use saftlib in an application

+the saftlib-plugin installs a pkg-config file.
+In order to compile an application, use the following:

+    g++ `pkg-config saftlib --libs --cflags` -o application application.cpp